Lecture 2: Priority of Mark

 Will you join me in prayer?
 Father in heaven, we take for granted the privilege that is ours, and the freedom we have of meeting in your name.
 We pray to you to discuss your word without fear of persecution.
 For those this day that name your name in places where there is suffering for Christ’s sake, we pray our father a special grace upon them, a strength of joy and knowing that they are serving you.
-Father, we also pray that if or when the time comes that we face such persecution, that you help us to be strong, and like the example of others in the Book of Hebrews, chapter 11, of Stephen, our Lord when they were put to death, that we would bless and not curse.
+Father, we also pray that if or when the time comes that we face such persecution, that you help us to be strong, and as the example of others in the Book of Hebrews, chapter 11, of Stephen, our Lord when they were put to death, that we would bless and not curse.
 We ask your presence today and teach us we ask for Jesus’s sake, amen.

-Yesterday we looked at some of the data, in the synoptic gospels, which suggests that there is some sort of a written relationship, a literary relationship that exists between Matthew, Mark and Luke.
+Yesterday we looked at some of the data, in the synoptic gospels, which suggests that there is some sort of a written relationship, a literary association that exists between Matthew, Mark, and Luke.
 We look at that from the perspective of various passages in which the wording of similar accounts are very, very close, and that you start asking, “Well, how come they are so close in wording?”
 Is there some sort of a written source that is causing this?

 We then looked at several passages in which Matthew, Mark and Luke quote a passage from The Bible, and the wording is exact but it is different from the kind of wording that we find in the Greek translation of the Old Testament called the Septuagint, and it’s different from the other material such as the Masoretic text or the Targum texts.
 Then finally we looked at Luke 1:1 before, which Luke specifically states that others had written accounts before them and that he has investigated much of this for some time past.

-What we will try to deal with today is the establishment of a literary relationship in which Mark was the first gospel written and then Matthew and Luke used Mark to assist them in the writing of their gospels.
-Some of the arguments in favor for “the priority,” not in logic or in valuation, but in kind, the priority of Mark, meaning that Matthew and Luke used Mark, are as follows.
+What we will try to deal with today is the establishment of a literary relationship in which Mark was the first gospel written, and then Matthew and Luke used Mark to assist them in the writing of their gospels.
+Some of the arguments in favor for “the priority,” not in logic or valuation, but kind, the priority of Mark, meaning that Matthew and Luke used Mark, are as follows.

 Now someone has suggested well, maybe what Mark is doing is that he has been commissioned by the Galilee Press to produce a condensed version of the gospel.
 So he is going to abbreviate it, to make it more useful.
-There is nothing inherently wrong with that suggestion, until what you do is you look at the stories.
+There is nothing inherently wrong with that suggestion until what you do is you look at the stories.
 Now, in a Reader’s Digest kind of condensation, the book that’s being condensed is shortened.
 But everything is shortened.
 Every chapter of the book has become shortened in some way.
 If you look at Mark, it is a shorter gospel in size.
 But if you look at the stories in Mark, they tend to be always longer than Matthew and Luke.
 In other words, it is Matthew and Luke that abbreviate the stories of Mark, not the other way around.
-So it would be a very strange condensation to leave out sections of Matthew and Luke but that what you do include, you make longer.
+So it would be a very strange condensation to leave out sections of Matthew and Luke, but that what you do include, you make longer.
 So it doesn’t look in any sense that Mark is a condensation effort.
 So once again, it looks like it’s easy to say Mark was probably the first gospel written and Matthew and Luke used it.

 Let me give a non-biblical example.
 By some miracle, William Shakespeare has been brought to life again.
 And he comes, and he has to copy something, and he is copying Robert Stein’s book, in which he reads the following: “And the father said to his son, “there ain’t no way you get no car this night.”
 And as he is about to copy that down, his hand begins to shake, and he says, “I can’t do that.”
 So he changes it – “There is no way that I will permit you to have the car this evening.”
 When I think of the reverse, on reading Shakespeare’s, “There is no way that I will permit you to have the car this evening,” I probably know enough English to say, that’s pretty good English.
 I shouldn’t change it to “There ain’t no way you get no car tonight.”
-So it’s easier to see an improving of grammar than an unproving or disproving of grammar.
-Now, we have things for instance in Mark that are not really great style.
+So it’s easier to see an improvement of grammar than an unproven or disproving of grammar.
+Now, we have things, for instance, in Mark that are not great style.
 He likes to use what is called the historical present in Greek.

 What that means is when Jesus does something, he comes to the village.
 He sees.
 He says.
-Matthew and Luke tend to have “he came to the village and he said, after he saw,” using past tense instead.
+Matthew and Luke tend to have “he came to the village, and he said, after he saw,” using past tense instead.
 Now, there are 151 examples of this historical present in Mark.
 Matthew has 21.
 Luke has one.
 It looks more likely that Matthew and Luke eliminate the historical present to make it a more normal usual aorist than the reverse.

 Sometimes, Mark has redundant expressions.
 Turn with me to page 36.
-Now remember, Mark is shorter than Matthew and Luke.
+Now, remember, Mark is shorter than Matthew and Luke.
 But what we have many times in Mark are redundant expressions, which Matthew and Luke omit.
-Now if you talk about the reverse, Matthew being abbreviated by Mark, it’s strange that he abbreviates it and then he adds redundant expressions.
+Now, if you talk about the reverse, Matthew being abbreviated by Mark, it’s strange that he abbreviates it, and then he adds redundant expressions.
 For instance, in Mark 132, we have Mark saying, “That evening at sundown.”
 Now, I’m not arguing that it happened that way.
 That’s when evening comes, at sundown.
 But one of them is redundant, isn’t it?
-You could say “that evening at sunrise,” that would be really different.
+You could say “that evening at sunrise,” that would be different.
 But it’s a redundant expression.
 Now you have to think of, if Mark is using Matthew or Luke, h eliminates the Beatitudes, and he throws in an extra “at sundown,” in something like this.
 It doesn’t make a lot of sense.

 Another example, page 44, Mark 2:25.
 You notice by the way the parallels Matthew had “that evening,” and Luke had “when the sun was setting.”
-Mark 2:25, Mark has, “have you never read what David did when he was in need and he was hungry.”
+Mark 2:25, Mark has, “have you never read what David did when he was in need, and he was hungry.”
 Now, Matthew and Luke simply have, “when he was hungry.”
 One of them is redundant.

 Mark, on the other hand, if you use Matthew or Luke, why he won’t put Aramaic expressions in which you have to explain and leave out the Beatitudes?
 It just doesn’t seem realistic.
 What Mark is doing here, look for another example of this on page 142.
 Here we have Mark, 7:11, let’s see, line 55-56.
-So a man says to his father and mother “What you would have been gained from me is corban.”
+So a man says to his father and mother, “What you would have been gained from me is corban.”
 Then he has to explain that word that is not Greek, that is “given to God.”
 Matthew simply eliminates the Aramaic.

 By the way, if you look at Matthew, you will notice Matthew is much smaller print.
-Now why did they do that?
+No,w why did they do that?
 There is a reason.
-When you have smaller print it means Matthew has this passage, but it’s not in the exact order that you have it.
+When you have smaller prin,t it means Matthew has this passage, but it’s not in the exact order that you have it.
 In other words, you have to look for this passage earlier in the gospel, beginning at verse four of Matthew’s chapter.
 So he has it, but it’s in a different location.
-Now if you go to the top of 142, you’ll see that Mark has this in small print because if you’re following Matthew, it’s in a different place in the story.
+No,w, if you go to the top of 142, you’ll see that Mark has this in small print because if you’re following Matthew, it’s in a different place in the story.
 So small print means it’s not following consecutively, but it’s the analogy to it.
-It’s the parallel account and we want to put it there so you can see it.
+It’s the parallel account,t and we want to put it there so you can see it.
 But it’s not in the exact order.

 One more example of that.
 Let’s turn to 297.
-Here you have line 27, in Gethsemane Jesus prays to God and he prays in line 27 in Mark, “Abba, father.”
+Here you have line 27, in Gethsemane Jesus prays to Go,d, and he prays, in line 27 in Mark, “Abba, father.”
 In other words, you have the Aramaic expression, “Abba,” and then you have the Greek, “pater.”
 Matthew and Luke simply eliminate the Abba, because their audience doesn’t understand it.
-Probably Mark has them because that’s the form of the tradition he is familiar with and he puts it the way he has memorized it, in the Aramaic expression.
+Probably Mark has them because that’s the form of the tradition he is familiar with, and he puts it the way he has memorized it, in the Aramaic expression.

-Another grammatical one or those of you who are taking Greek, if you look at Mark 10:20, you will find that in the Greek, Mark uses what is known an aorist middle, not really a – an unusual kind of Greek.
-Both Matthew and Luke change it to a plain aorist active, which is much more normal in that regard.
+Another grammatical one or those of you who are taking Greek, if you look at Mark 10:20, you will find that in the Greek, Mark uses what is known an aorist middle, not a – an unusual kind of Greek.
+Both Matthew and Luke change it to a plain aorist active, which is much more typical in that regard.

 So what we have here is some grammatical issues in which they have different kinds of things, and it’s easy again to see where Matthew and Luke would want to improve on the grammar of Mark by changing it.
 The reverse is less understandable.
 So sure gospel has more grammatical problems associated with it.